Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Savings amount: 20,000 to 30,000 yen

-▶Tips: Save moderately while still enjoying hobbies and social expenses.
+▶Tips: Save money moderately while still enjoying hobbies and social expenses.

 Rent: 70,000 yen (city center)